NEW NETHERLAND RESEARCH CENTER

 NYSL Collections Related to the Dutch Colonial Period

 Over three decades, the Project accumulated articles, monographs and other published and unpublished materials related to the Dutch in the New World and the 17th century in general.
 These materials have been cataloged in a Citations Database and researchers can now access them at the NNRC.
 Search the Citations Database to see what’s available.

 The Schiltkamp Collection

-In 2011, Jacob Adriaan Schiltkamp’s wife and children donated his holdings of 600 books and rare print materials relating to the 17th-century Caribbean and the Dutch in the Atlantic Word to the Library.
+In 2011, Jacob Adriaan Schiltkamp’s wife and children donated his holdings of 600 books and rare print materials relating to the 17th-century Caribbean and the Dutch in the Atlantic World to the New York State Library.
 The collection includes the original records from Petrus Stuyvesant’s tenure as director of Curaçao.
 Many of the books are available at the NNRC.
 Rare books and historic documents can be accessed in the Rare Book Room of the Library.